atmadjahenry/Final-Project/README.md

 Project Goals
 -------------
-The goal of the project is to reduce the risk of Charged Off loans status from consumers by making machine learning-based applications to determine the loan request based on the historical data.
+The goal of the project is to reduce the risk of charged off loans status from consumers by making machine learning-based applications to determine the loan request based on the historical data.